VedavyasaRao/ModernCPP/README.md

 ### weak_ptr
 A weak_ptr is a smart pointer that holds a non-owning ("weak") reference to an object that is managed by shared_ptr.
 It must be converted to shared_ptr in order to access the referenced object.
 More details can be found [here➹](https://modcpp11.blogspot.com/2025/03/weakptr.html).
+## chrono library ##
+Chrono library defines a set of Clocks that can represent a Duration or a specific Time Point.
+These are used by concurrency object APIs (*sleep_for(duration)* and *sleep_until(time_point)*) to pause processing within a thread.
+### ratio library
+standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
+More details can be found [here➹](https://modcpp11.blogspot.com/2025/01/ratio-library.html).
+### ratio library
+standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
+More details can be found [here➹](https://modcpp11.blogspot.com/2025/01/ratio-library.html).
+### ratio library
+standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
+More details can be found [here➹](https://modcpp11.blogspot.com/2025/01/ratio-library.html).
+### ratio library
+standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
+More details can be found [here➹](https://modcpp11.blogspot.com/2025/01/ratio-library.html).
+### Terminology
+duration means a fixed number of  time units.
+A clock is a device that has a starting time or epoch time and a resolution or period. time_point is associated with a clock
+More details can be found [here➹](https://modcpp11.blogspot.com/p/chrono-library.html#Terminology).
+### duration
+duration means a fixed number of  time units.
+A Time unit could be a second or a millisecond or any user defined such as a day or a month.
+Examples, 10 milliseconds.
+2 days etc.
+More details can be found [here➹](https://modcpp11.blogspot.com/2025/02/duration.html).
+### clocks
+Chrono library defines three clocks as defined below.
+The configuration may vary based on platform More details can be found [here➹](https://modcpp11.blogspot.com/p/chrono-library.html#clocks).
+### time_point
+time_point is associated with a clock .
+It represents the duration since epoch time of the clock.
+More details can be found [here➹](https://modcpp11.blogspot.com/2025/02/timepoint.html).
+### POSIX time functions
+POSIX CRT functions are widely used for time calculations.
+Some of the functions use the data types discussed below.
+In addition, environment time variable TZ is used for time zone settings.
+More details can be found [here➹](https://modcpp11.blogspot.com/p/chrono-library.html#POSIX).